WatForm/fortress/examples/README.md

 java -cp ".:libs/*" -Djava.library.path="libs" LatinSquare 3
 ```
 This example finds a Latin Square of size 3.
-Afterwards, it counts the number of Latin Squares of that size.
 The number provided can be changed to change the grid size.

 ### Latin Square with Clues